labgem/microscope-user-doc/docs/content/userpanel/manageaccessrights.rst

 How to Change Access Rights?
 ----------------------------

-To change the user access rights, simply select the desired access level from the select menu, then the update will be performed automatically.
+To change the user access rights, simply select the desired access right from the select menu, then the update will be performed automatically.
 Selecting « **Remove** » will delete all access rights of the given user on this genome.
 For « **Private** » genomes, it means that the user won't be able to see the genome anymore.